mingolucky/MeowKit/README.md

 1. **Connection & Preparation**
    a.
 Connect MeowKit to your computer using a USB cable.
    b.
-Copy `.txt` script files into the `/badusb/` folder on the device, or use the built-in SD card sample files from the firmware.
+Copy .txt script files into the /badusb/ folder on the device, or use the built-in SD card sample files from the firmware.
+You can also use the sample files in 3.sd/badusb/.
    c.
 On Windows, set the keyboard layout to **English (US)**.

 2. **Script Selection**